thorole/encryptinator/README.md

 The font used for this website was carefully chosen, as it is very important that the font supports the feeling of working with the command line.
 The website uses a font from [Google Fonts'](https://fonts.google.com/) library called [Fira Code](https://fonts.google.com/specimen/Fira+Code?selection.family=Fira+Code&sidebar.open&query=fira+code).
 This is font that has very much in common with your typical command line font, and most importantly, it's a monotype font.
 This is the only font used throughout the website, in order to enhance the feeling of a command line interface.

+All text, except the game, is left-aligned to replicate the appearance of a CLI.

  ### Colors
  The color theme of the website is very simplistic.
 All text is green, while backgrounds alternate between black and dark grey.
 Black and grey is very important to provide some variation against the green text.
 It also serves the purpose of separating the three main parts of the website.